How to buy Electronic Arts (EA) shares in Australia

 Learn how to easily invest in Electronic Arts shares.

 Electronic Arts Inc is an electronic gaming & multimedia business with stocks listed in the US.
 Electronic Arts shares (EA) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$130.44 – a decrease of 0.28% over the previous week.
+Its last market close was US$137.42 – an increase of 0.08% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Electronic Arts

 - Search for Electronic Arts.
 Find the share by name or ticker symbol: EA.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Electronic Arts.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?